 More recipes you might like:

-Skillet Shrimp Fajitas - the perfect easy and healthy one pan meal for busy weeknights.
-It's a simple recipe that can be ready in under 30 minutes and great for Sunday meal prep.
+Shrimp Fajitas is an easy one pan meal perfect for busy weeknights.
+It's a simple recipe that can be ready in under 30 minutes and works great for Sunday meal prep.
 Includes tips for low carb and keto-friendly options.

 - 2 teaspoons chili powder